World Village Music & Dance Camp

-WORLD VILLAGE MUSIC & DANCE CAMP at TIMBER RIDGE (formerly known as Buffalo on the Danube) presents some of the finest bearers of Europe’s folk music and dance traditions in a laid-back program emphasizing personalized teaching, and room for jam sessions and other serendipity.
+WORLD VILLAGE MUSIC & DANCE presents some of the finest bearers of Europe’s folk music and dance traditions in a program emphasizing personalized teaching, and room for jam sessions and other serendipity.
 We offer accessible dance, instrumental and singing workshops all day and great evening dance parties and concerts featuring live music.
 Music workshop participants have an opportunity to perform.
 The program starts with dinner on Friday and ends Monday afternoon.
 We welcome beginners and families with children of all ages!

-MUSIC CLASSES Participants provide their own instruments.
-Campers may bring a recording device, as much of the music is taught by ear.
+MUSIC CLASSES Participants provide their own instruments and may wish to bring a recording device, as much of the music is taught by ear.
 If you need an instrument or have an instrument to share, please let us know.
 Check our webpage for updates.

-CARL LINICH (Georgian singing) is North America's most popular exponent of traditional vocal harmony of the Republic of Georgia.
-A scholar, teacher and performer of Georgian polyphonic singing for more than 20 years, he is a member of Trio Kavkasia, as well as director of New York's Supruli Ensemble and instrctor/Georgian choir director at Bard College.
-Carl lived in Georgia for 10 years, speaks fluent Georgian, and leads singing tours in Georgia, as well as workshops in North America and elsewhere.
-For his work in preserving and promoting Georgian folk song, Carl has received prestigious honors from the Georgian government for preserving Georgian folk music – most recently for the best singing group outside of Georgia.
-He has worked on several CDs and publications of Georgian music.
+CARL LINICH (Georgian singing) is North America’s most popular exponent of the traditional vocal harmony of Georgia.
+He is a scholar, teacher, and performer of traditional Georgian polyphonic singing and a member of Trio Kavkasia.
+Carl lived in Georgia for 10 years, and has led numerous singing tours in Georgia since 2001, and many workshops in the US and elsewhere.
+Carl has received several prestigious honors from the Georgian government for preserving Georgian folk music – most recently for the best singing group outside of Georgia.
+He has worked on many CDs and publications of Georgian music.
 He directs the Supruli Ensemble in New York, and sings in a family trio with his two young sons.

 BALKAN BAZAAR From traditional costumes and jewelry to gently pre-owned clothing, travel guides, gift items and a great selection of CDs, Balkan Bazaar adds spice to camp life!